MarkZaydman/Lecture-2023-ADLM-PreanalyticsConference/slides.md

       The majority of costs arise from the Emergency and Inpatient settings
     </li>
     <li>
-      20% of collectors account for 80% of costs across care settings
+      20% of collectors account for 80% of hemolysis costs across care settings
   </ol>
 </div>